aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

-# Papers We Love in Strategic Theory: How to Join, How to Contribute
+# Papers We Love in Strategic Theory: Basic Information and Guidelines

 ## Basic Information